 As the pastor of Culpeper Baptist Church, Dr. J.T.
 Edwards dreamed of a Christ-centered home to care for Virginia’s aging adults.
 His dream was realized in 1945 when the Baptist General Association of Virginia voted to authorize the establishment of a new ministry for seniors.
-Three years later, the first of four LifeSpire retirement communities opened its doors in Culpeper, Virginia.
+Three years later, the first of five LifeSpire retirement communities opened its doors in Culpeper, Va.

-Today, our mission, vision, and values provide the foundation upon which we continue to build.
+Today, LifeSpire’s mission, vision and values provide the foundation upon which the organization continues to build.

 Mission: Empowering individuals with choices in purposeful living.

 Vision: Vibrant living where faith, wellness and community flourish.